Join us on August 3rd & 4th in Pittencrieff Park, Dunfermline.

 Organised by Forth Pilgrim Ltd., the festival has received financial support from Fife Council and the Polish Consulate for Scotland.
 It is hoped that the festival will open the door to new international partnerships and cultural collaborations between Fife and Poland for future years.

-The festival follows a yearlong project to create a comic book about the plans, which will be made available bilingually as a free learning resource to primary schools in Fife, with an additional e-book hosted online.
+The first Defend Fife festival followed a yearlong project to create a comic book about the plans, which was made available bilingually as a free learning resource to primary schools in Fife, with an additional e-book hosted online.
+This year’s event presents a follow-up comic book following the 80th anniversary of the first air raid over Britain during WWII, which took place over the Firth of Forth.

 Gordon Mole, Fife Council’s Senior Manager for Business & Employability, said, ‘We are delighted that HLF have match funded the award made by the Council’s Strategic Events Investment Programme for Defend Fife WWII.
 We are very pleased to be supporting this new event and are confident this will draw a significant audience from all over Scotland and beyond because of the content and quality of the programme in celebrating and commemorating the remarkable events which took place in Dunfermline during the Second World War.’